Comments

 [EVERYONE FEEL FREE TO USE.
 News III-March 12 to April 2 ; News II-March 1 to 12 ; News I-Feb.
 24 to 28]

-Ukrainian civilians executed, people buried in mass graves in city of Bucha, officials say by Brad Dress @ TheHill.com, April 2 (excerpt after the jump0
+Ukrainian civilians executed, people buried in mass graves in city of Bucha, officials say by Brad Dress @ TheHill.com, April 2 (excerpt after the jump)

 Ukrainian civilians were executed and left lying in the streets of Bucha, Ukraine, and hundreds of people were buried in mass graves in the city, which lies just outside of the capital of Kyiv, according to Ukrainian officials.
 Ukraine presidential adviser Mykhailo Podoliak shared a photo appearing to show bodies lying in the streets of Bucha with hands tied behind their backs.
 Podoliak said the people had been shot dead by Russian troops.
 “These people were not in the military.
 They had no weapons.
 They posed no threat,” he tweeted.
 “How many more such cases are happening right now in the occupied territories?”